The Real Housewives of Beverly Hills season 9

 The ninth season of The Real Housewives of Beverly Hills, an American reality television series, aired on Bravo from February 12, 2019 to July 30, 2019, and is primarily filmed in Beverly Hills, California.

 The season focuses on the personal and professional lives of Kyle Richards, Lisa Vanderpump, Lisa Rinna, Erika Girardi, Dorit Kemsley, Teddi Mellencamp and Denise Richards.
 The season consisted of 24 episodes.

 This season marked the final appearance of original housewife Lisa Vanderpump.

-The seasons executive producers are Andrew Hoegl, Barrie Bernstein, Lisa Shannon, Pam Healy and Andy Cohen.
+The season's executive producers are Andrew Hoegl, Barrie Bernstein, Lisa Shannon, Pam Healy and Andy Cohen.

 Production and crew

 The Real Housewives of Beverly Hills was renewed for a ninth season in April 2018.
 The season premiered on February 12, 2019.
 Alex Baskin, Chris Cullen, Douglas Ross, Greg Stewart, Toni Gallagher, Dave Rupel and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Evolution Media.

 Cast

 All six cast members from the previous season returned, along with Denise Richards joining the cast in a regular capacity.
 Grammer returned once again as a friend of the housewives.
 Vanderpump last appeared in the final episode of the season.
 On June 4, 2019, Vanderpump announced that she would not attend the ninth season reunion, stating: "The objective of the reunion is to reunite, right?
 And I have no inclination to reunite with the women who've been harassing me for 10 months now."
 Following this, Variety announced that she would not return to the series.